yursha/howtos/linux-git.md

 - **commit ammending**
 - **patch** - file format representing difference between files
 - **workflow**
-- **checkout** - single revived snapshot in the working directory
+- **checkout** - decompressed snapshot in the working directory

 # Areas
 - **Working Directory** - modified files
 - **Staging Area** - staged files
-- **`.git` repository** - committed files (metadata and object database).
+- **`.git` repository** - committed files (compressed metadata and object database).
 Git generally only adds data here.
 Everything in Git is check-summed before it is stored and is then referred to by that checksum for the purposed of **integrity**.
 You can’t lose information in transit or get file corruption without Git being able to detect it.
 The mechanism that Git uses for this checksumming is called a SHA-1 hash.
 This is a 40-character string composed of hexadecimal characters (0–9 and a–f) and calculated based on the contents of a file or directory structure in Git.
 Git stores everything in its database not by file name but by the hash value of its contents.

 # Commands
 - `% git clone` - copy `.git` folder.